Shekhawati in Rajasthan: Exploring a treasure trove

 • Mandawa: Mandawa Pavilion roof-top || Mona Lisa roof-top || Monica || Gwala roof-top || Hotel Radhika Haveli

-• Churu: Cloud9 cafe || Malji ka Kamra || Hotel Krishna
+• Churu: Cloud9 cafe || Malji ka Kamra (built as a guesthouse for a Haveli, now a hotel and restaurant; we rate very highly) || Hotel Krishna

-• Jhunjhunu: Laziz restaurant || Jhunjhunu Haveli || Radhe Rani restaurant
+• Jhunjhunu: Laziz restaurant || Jhunjhunu Haveli || Radhe Rani restaurant.

 Concluding Thoughts